Triethanolamine: Cement production

 Triethanolamine is also used as organic additive (0.1 wt%) in the grinding of cement clinker.
 It facilitates the grinding process by preventing agglomeration and coating of the powder at the surface of balls and mill wall.

 Cosmetics and medicine

 Various ear diseases and infections are treated with eardrops containing triethanolamine polypeptide oleate-condensate, such as Cerumenex in the United States.
 In pharmaceutics, triethanolamine is the active ingredient of some eardrops used to treat impacted earwax.
-It also serves as a pH balancer in many different cosmetic products, ranging from cleansing creams and milks, skin lotions, eye gels, moisturizers, shampoos, shaving foams, TEA is a fairly strong base: a 1% solution has a pH of approximately 10, whereas the pH of skin is less than pH 7, approximately 5.5−6.0.
-Cleansing milk–cream emulsions based on TEA are particularly good at removing makeup.
+It also serves as a pH balancer in many different cosmetic products, ranging from cleansing creams and milks, skin lotions, eye gels, moisturizers, shampoos, shaving foams, TEOA is a fairly strong base: a 1% solution has a pH of approximately 10, whereas the pH of skin is less than pH 7, approximately 5.5−6.0.
+Cleansing milk–cream emulsions based on TEOA are particularly good at removing makeup.